sumeet-bansal/lighthouse/README.md

         switches to the query module to access functions that analyze the contents of the database
         Usage: ~$ query

-lighthouse-v1.3.0: home $
+lighthouse-v1.4.0: home $
 ```

 ### Switching between Modules
 Lighthouse is designed as a modular program: it has a "home" module and 2 functional modules.
 The home module serves as a launchpad for the rest of the program and the true functionality of Lighthouse is split between the "database" and "query" modules.
 All functionality related to directly working with the database (e.g. clearing data, populating data, viewing data) can be found within the database module.
 Similarly, all functionality related to querying the database (e.g. finding information about specific properties, generating diagnostic analyses and reports) can be found within the query module.
-These modules can be easily switched between by inputting the appropriate keyword for each module: "db" for the database module and "query" for the query module.
+These modules can be easily switched between by inputting the appropriate keyword for each module: `db` for the database module and `query` for the query module.

 ### Chaining Commands
 Lighthouse commands can easily be chained together to execute multiple commands through a single statement as long as they are delimited by a semicolon(`;`).
 These commands can even be from different modules, so long as each command is preceded by the appropriate module keyword or a properly formatted and executed command from the same module.
-For example, the following command clears the database, repopulates it with a root directory labelled `root` in the same location, and then searches for all instances of a property named `report/port` within the new database:
+For example, the following command clears the database, repopulates it with a root directory labeled `root` in the same location, and then searches for all instances of a property named `report/port` within the new database:
 ```
-~$ lighthouse-v1.3.0: home $ db clear --yes; populate root; query find report/port
+~$ lighthouse-v1.4.0: home $ db clear --yes; populate root; query find report/port
 ```
 Each of these commands will be expanded on in later sections and each has its own entry in the appropriate module's help page (accessibly through the `help` or `man` commands).

 ### Exiting Lighthouse
-To exit Lighthouse, a simple `exit` or `quit` command gracefully disconnects from MongoDB connection and closes the application.
+To exit Lighthouse, a simple `exit` or `quit` command closes the application.

 ## the Database Module
-Lighthouse offers basic functionality for editing the MongoDB database: a database can be cleared or populated, and info about a database can be printed to the command line.
-Within MongoDB itself, the database is listed as `LH_DB` and collection as `LH_COL`.
+Lighthouse offers basic functionality for editing the SQLite database: a database can be cleared or populated, and info about a database can be printed to the command line.
+Within SQLite itself, the database  has a single table `properties`.
 Detailed usage statements can be found in the application's help pages (shown below).
-To enter the database module, input "db" (the module keyword):
+To enter the database module, input `db` (the module keyword):

 ```
-lighthouse-v1.3.0: home $ db
+lighthouse-v1.4.0: home $ db

 DATABASE MODULE -- POSSIBLE COMMANDS
 'help'